JoeKohl/dataviz_final_project/project-01/README.md

 report - contains the rmd and html files of the R file used to create the graphs also contains the report analysis in a PDF file named Kohl_Report_Analysis

+analysis -
+- analysis.Rmd : R markdown file of the charts
+- analysis.html : HTML output of the R markdown file

 this analysis uses the tidyverse and plotly packages, with those installed run all of the chunks in order to get see the graphs.